KJUDALL/vehicleBuilderApp/README.md

   # Vehicle Builder
   ## Description
-  Have you ever wanted to build and use cars in the terminal?
-Well then this command-line app is just for you!
-By running npm in the terminal, a user will be able to edit prompt messages and account for vehicles of all types, including bikes and trucks.
+  Have you ever wanted to build a vehicle from within the terminal?
+Well then this cli app is just for you!
+By running npm in the terminal, a user will be able to edit prompt messages and account for vehicles of all types, namely cars, bikes and trucks.
 The goal is to provide an all-inclusive command-line solution for vehicle owners globally.
+One that focuses on a specific vehicle, and it's abilities (ie. trucks being able to tow, motorbikes only having 2 wheels, etc.)
   ## Table of Contents
   - [Description](#description)
   - [Installation](#installation)